New research from MIT Sloan entrepreneurship and strategy professors highlights two strong predictors of a startup’s growth and success.

 In researching their paper, “Passive Versus Active Growth: Evidence from Founder Choices and Venture Capital Investment,” the professors collected business registrations from 1995 – 2005 in 34 U.S. states to look at founders’ choices at the early stages of their companies, venture capital investment, and “skewed growth outcomes such as the achievement of an IPO or significant acquisition.”

-The research, which was co-authored by Jorge Guzman, an MIT Innovation Initiative research affiliate and Columbus Business School assistant professor, included more than 10 million firms, accounting for 95% of all venture capital financing.
+The research, which was co-authored by Jorge Guzman, an MIT Innovation Initiative research affiliate and Columbia Business School assistant professor, included more than 10 million firms, accounting for 95% of all venture capital financing.

 This allowed the researchers to study and compare the trajectories of “active” and “passive” firms, which could mean changes for business policy, the professors write.